petermartens98/OpenAI-Stock-Market-Chat-Bot/README.md

 # OpenAI-LangChain-Pandas-Agent-Stock-Price-Chat-Bot
+## Description
-Python streamlit web app that allows user to choose multiple stocks, metrics, and visualizations.
+Python Streamlit web app that allows users to choose multiple stocks, metrics, and visualizations.
 The desired are then returned and visualized.
-A Langchain OpenaAI pandas agent is then inititated allowing the user to interact with the data intelligently.
+A Langchain OpenaAI pandas agent utilizing GPT-4 and customize stock-market/financial prompts is then initiated allowing the user to interact with the data intelligently.

+## Available Stocks
+['AAPL', 'AI', 'AMZN', 'BTC-USD', 'DOW', 'ETH-USD', 'F', 'GOOGL', 'LCID', 'LYFY', 'MSFT', 'NIO', 'NVDA', 'TSL']

+##

 ## V3
 #### V3 Improvements